ssandrews/Smoldyn/docs/Smoldyn/SmoldynManual.rst

    compartment :math:`cmpt`.
 It only prints information about molecules of type :math:`species`. :math:`state` is optional; :math:`species` and/or :math:`state` can be “all”.

+   ``listmolssurf`` :math:`species(state)\ surface\ filename`

+   This prints out the time counter (see ``listmols2``), and then the species number, state number, location, surface name bound to, colon, panel name bound to, and serial number of every molecule that is bound to surface :math:`surface`, with one line per molecule.
+It only prints information about molecules of type :math:`species`.
+   :math:`state` is optional. :math:`species` and/or :math:`state`
+   and/or :math:`surface` can be “all”.

    ``molpos`` :math:`species(state)\ filename`